Copyright © University of Cambridge. All rights reserved.

 In this problem

 , students are encouraged to measure areas using a triangular unit and come up with a general formula for finding the area of a tilted triangle.
-It brings together geometrical thinking, algebra, and sequences.
+It brings together geometrical thinking, algebra, and sequences, and offers a different perspective on Pythagoras' Theorem.

-Without speaking, draw equilateral triangles on the board, starting as shown in the problem.
+Without speaking, draw equilateral triangles in the usual orientation on the board, starting as shown in the problem.
 Write the areas of the first two or three triangles and place question marks next to the rest.

 Allow time for reflection and discussion, drawing out ideas such as the use of non-standard units and the interesting result of square numbers.